fairySCH/ISYE6202_CW3/Docs/final_report.md

 | **Outbound Storage** | Safety stock + cycle stock for factory warehouse | All finished parts |
 | **Shipping** | Consolidate shipments to Client A/B warehouses | Daily deliveries |
 | **Near-Client Warehouses** | 4h/12h autonomy buffers at client sites | Client-specific parts |

+**Mission of Parts Factory**: To provide all the parts needed for its clients over next 5 years with optimal cost, least effort of operators and resilience to handle sudden changes in demand.

+**Performance assessment**: Performance is assessed based on investment, distance per trip, and equipment utilization.

 **Structure**: